 What does John 5:44 mean?

-This comment matches the theme of verse 43.
-Those religious leaders who reject Jesus do so in a hypocritical way.
+This comment matches the recent theme of this passage (John 5:43).
+The religious leaders who reject Jesus do so in a hypocritical way.
 They place great emphasis on traditions (Matthew 15:6–9), which are only the ideas of other men.
 They place themselves on pedestals above others (John 9:34).
 They claim to have great knowledge (John 9:28–29).
 And yet, they reject evidence related to Jesus because they refuse to believe in Him (John 5:39–40).This refusal shows the truth of their so-called-faith in God.
 This is a consistent teaching in the New Testament: what a person does proves what they really believe (James 2:14).
-In verse 42, Jesus said that He "knew" these men did not really love God, because they are rejecting His true messenger (John 5:38).
-Jesus has provided plenty of evidence proving His claims (John 5:30–40), but that will never be enough for those who have made up their minds to reject God.
+Jesus said that He "knew" these men did not really love God (John 5:42), because they are rejecting God's true messenger (John 5:38).
+Jesus provided plenty of evidence proving His claims (John 5:30–40), but that will never be enough for those who have made up their minds to reject God (Luke 16:31).

 This is the "belief" Jesus is referring to here: an actual trusting faith in God.
-This is impossible for those willing to take the word of other men over the testimony of God.
+This is impossible for those willing to believe anything, and anyone, rather than the testimony of God (2 Timothy 4:3).